sybilhoangRG/support.balsamiq.com/content/sales/gdrivesubscription.md

 ## Changing Your Google ID

 Your subscription is tied to a single Google ID (email address).
-Your subscription renewal notifications will be sent to this email, and you will need to be logged in with the correct Google ID in order to access Balsamiq for Google Drive.
+Your subscription renewal notifications will be sent to this email, and you will need to be logged in with the correct Google ID in order to access Balsamiq Wireframes for Google Drive.

-If you wish to change your subscription to use Balsamiq for Google Drive with a different Google ID (email), you'll need to [stop your current subscription](#stopping-your-subscription) and [re-sign up](#signing-up-for-a-subscription) when logged in with the Google ID you prefer to use.
+If you wish to change your subscription to use Balsamiq Wireframes for Google Drive with a different Google ID (email), you'll need to [stop your current subscription](#stopping-your-subscription) and [re-sign up](#signing-up-for-a-subscription) when logged in with the Google ID you prefer to use.

 If you purchased the subscription for the wrong Google ID or user, not to worry!
 We have a very generous [refund](/sales/refunds/) policy to get you back on track.